 - B. In determining whether an established residential neighborhood exists, the following factors must be present: - 1.
-The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features. - The property is located within residential area of character.
-There are clearly defined roads and residential lot boundaries. - 2.
-Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential use.
+The area must have clearly established boundaries, such as roads, open spaces, rivers, lakes, lagoons, or similar features. - Staff analysis indicates the subject property is not located in an established residential neighborhood.
+However, it can be considered a residential area with clearly established boundaries such as roads, open spaces, rivers, lakes, lagoons, or similar features. - 2.
+Sporadic or occasional neighborhood commercial uses shall not preclude the existence of an existing residential neighborhood, particularly if the commercial use is non-conforming or pre-dates the surrounding residential

-The request is intended for residential purposes.
+The request is intended for personal use.